Skipperlla/react-native-design-architecture/README.md

   - `assets`: This folder is for the assets of the app.
 Generally, boilerplate is using this folder for images, locale files, and other types of assets.
     - `images`: This folder is for the images of the app.
 Boilerplate is using this folder for the images that are used in the whole app.
 You can import them from the `@app/assets/images` folder.
     - `fonts`: This folder is for the fonts of the app.
 Boilerplate is using this folder for the fonts that are used in the whole app.
 You can import them from the `@app/assets/fonts` folder.
   - `components`: This folder is for the components of the app.
 Boilerplate is using this folder for the components that are used in the whole app.
 For using the components, export them in the `src/components/index.ts` file and then you can import them from the `@app/components` folder.
-Boilerplate has export rules for the components, it explains in the [Our Export Rule](#our-export-rule) section.
   - `constants`: This folder is for the constants of the app.
 Boilerplate is using this folder for the constants that are used in the whole app.
 When constant using by more than one file, you need to create a file for the constant in this folder.
 Constants are exporting in the object format.
 And names and keys of the constants are in the `PascalCase` format.
 And should be export in the `src/constant/index.ts` file.
 You can import them from the `@app/constants` folder.
   - `context`:This folder is for managing global state using the React Context API.
 Boilerplate uses this folder to store and manage context providers that handle global state across the app.
 You can create different context files for various state management needs.
 You can import them from the `@app/context` folder.
   - `hooks`: This folder is for the hooks of the app.
 Boilerplate is using this folder for custom hooks.
 Hooks are have to be in the `use` prefix.
 And should be export in the `src/hooks/index.ts` file.
 You can import them from the `@app/hooks` folder.